almachelouche/middleman/content/email/ZCHN_TEST/001/RJ_CHNFirstTesting.md

 color='''white'''

-	title = '''Have you tried the Ford Owners App?''' copy = '''Owning a Ford has never been easier, thanks to the new Owners App by Ford.
+	title = '''Have you tried the Ford Owners App?''' copy = '''Rajan Testing Owning a Ford has never been easier, thanks to the new Owners App by Ford.
 It's simple, convenient and keeps you connected with Ford, anywhere and anytime.'''

 [[module]] #Custom 05
 path='email_modules/custom/4columnicon4titlescopy'